-Bay of Fundy.
+Temperature and salinity measurements are taken once per month at Prince 5, a station off St. Andrews, New Brunswick, near the entrance to the Bay of Fundy.
 Monthly anomalies relative to the 1951-80 means were calculated for 1992.
-Single measurement per month, especially in the surface layers in the spring or summer, under stratified conditions are not necessarily representative of the "average" conditions for the month and therefore the interpretation of the anomalies must be viewed with some caution.
+Single measurements per month, especially in the surface layers in the spring or summer, under stratified conditions are not necessarily representative of the "average" conditions for the month and therefore the interpretation of the anomalies must be viewed with some caution.
 No significance should be placed on any individual anomaly but persistent anomaly features are likely to be real.
-There is generally strong similarity in the anomaly patterns with depth of both temperature and salinity.
-This relative vertical homogeneity is principally due to the strong tidal mixing in the Bay of Fundy.
+There is generally strong similarity in the anomaly patterns of both temperature and salinity in all years throughout the water column.
+This relative homogeneity of the water column is due in large part to the strong tidal mixing in the Bay of Fundy.